Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.44).
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.

-- Nelson (3-4) takes the mound for the Diamondbacks in his 15th start of the season.
-He has a 5.30 ERA in 71 1/3 innings pitched, with 46 strikeouts.
+- The Diamondbacks have a 4.48 team ERA that ranks 22nd among all MLB pitching staffs.

-- His last time out was on Thursday against the Philadelphia Phillies, when the righty threw four innings, surrendering five earned runs while giving up 10 hits.
+- Gallen gets the start for the Diamondbacks, his 16th of the season.
+He is 8-2 with a 2.96 ERA and 100 strikeouts through 91 1/3 innings pitched.

-- The 25-year-old has put together a 5.30 ERA and 5.8 strikeouts per nine innings in 14 games this season, while allowing a batting average of .300 to opposing hitters.
+- In his most recent outing on Saturday against the Cleveland Guardians, the right-hander went seven innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.